Post | 15 minutes

 Furthermore, LXDX has announced that they will not enact the practice of automatic liquidation.
 Automatic liquidation is the process in which a company will take back profits from successful traders to help the platform with paying for losses that they cannot pay off themselves.

 What we can learn from this early STO is that, by offering shares through an STO, you can display to investors that you are committed to looking after their investment.
 The heavily regulated securities market, combined with the fact that LXDX have claimed, they will not be carrying out automatic liquidation, they are showing to the market, that they are different.
 This shows that a blockchain platform, seeking to gain capital, can be a perfectly legitimate and safe enterprise.

-Another good example of a platform facilitating STOs, would be Polymath Network.
-Polymath uses a system, that brings securities to their blockchain platform.
+Another good example of a platform facilitating STOs would be Polymath Network.
+Polymath uses a system, that brings securities to its blockchain platform.
 As previously discussed, Polymath will create tokens, that are backed by real assets with monetary value.

 They have also claimed that their system, has a safeguard, meaning that only accredited investors, that pass local legislative requirements, may invest.

 Having received thousands of applications, the company decided to initially go for five different projects to offer tokens to.
 These were 7Pass, which offers the cannabis industry funding services, MintHealth, which is a blockchain health company, a blockchain real estate company called BlockEstate, a blockchain system for financing called Corl and a patent platform based from blockchain called IPwe.